About

 Our Goal

-The overall goal of the Center on Parenting and Opioids (CPO) is to improve the well-being of individuals, families, and communities affected by the opioid crisis.
-We will achieve this goal by identifying brain pathways and behaviors common to addiction and parenting challenges.
+The overall goal of the Center on Parenting and Opioids (CPO) was to improve the well-being of individuals, families, and communities affected by the opioid crisis.
+We worked to acheive this goal by identifying brain pathways and behaviors common to addiction and parenting challenges.

-The anticipated long-term outcomes of the CPO are:
+The anticipated long-term outcomes of the CPO were:

 Cores of the CPO